Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 One of the best ways to minimize entry of this pest is by applying a repellent, residual insecticide within a week or two of the time when these insects are known to begin migrating indoors.
 Within the US, Cooperative Extension is a good source to check with for timing information for your immediate region.
 In other countries, check with the entomology department of the local university.
 These residual insecticides are applied outdoors to window frames, door frames, soffits and eaves as well as any other areas that are vulnerable to entry.

-Some have suggested that application to the surrounding soil may also help minimize cluster fly populations and later entry, but since the flies may come from other, adjacent areas, treating the soil is a futile attempt to control the problem.
+Some have suggested that application to the surrounding soil may also help minimize cluster fly populations and later entry, but since the flies may migrate from other adjacent areas, treating the soil is a futile attempt to control the problem.

-Because some of the treatment areas are inaccessible without power equipment, calling in a professional, commercial applicator to do the application for you may be best.
-Products used by commercial applicators (common name in parentheses) include Prelude or Dragnet (permethrin), Demon or Cynoff (cypermethrin) and Demand CS (lambda-cyhalothrin).
+Because some of the treatment areas are inaccessible without power equipment, calling in a professional, commercial applicator to do the application is recommended.
+Products used by commercial applicators (common name in parentheses) include Prelude or Dragnet (permethrin) and Demand CS (lambda-cyhalothrin).

 For existing infestations indoors, insecticides may be used selectively to control this pest.
 A total release fogger such as Pro Control Plus may be used in an attic or other room to control flies that may have migrated in.

-In some cases, the use of electronic fly traps (light bulbs with a "stun" unit that disables the flies causing it to fall into a glue trap) in attics and drop ceilings have been helpful.
-These do require electricity and maintenance, things not always available in vacation homes affected by these flies.
+In some cases, the use of electronic fly traps (light bulbs with a "stun" unit that disables the flies) in attics and drop ceilings have been helpful.
+These do require electricity and maintenance - things not always available in vacation homes.

-Another solution is Cluster Buster, a cluster fly trap.
-These traps attach to the glass on the inside of any window.
-The white plastic traps are filled with super finely ground (powdered) egg shell.
+Another solution is the Cluster Buster, a cluster fly trap.
+These traps attach to the inside glass of any window.
+These white plastic traps are filled with super finely ground (powdered) egg shell.
 A large cutout across the top of the trap combined with light coming through the translucent plastic attracts the flies into it.
-Once inside, they land on the powder which is so light and fluffy that the flies actually sink into the powder, providing a "quicksand" effect.
-The powdered egg shell kills the fly by clogs the sphaeracles which are the openings into their respiratory system.
+Once inside, they land on the powder which is so light and fluffy (as light as dust) that the flies actually sink into the powder, providing a "quicksand" effect.
+The powdered egg shell kills the fly by clogging the sphaeracles or openings into their respiratory system.
 These traps represent the most conservative approach to control and are virtually non toxic.
 These non refillable traps require no energy to operate and each hold up to 1000 flies or more.
 When flies begin to enter and then leave the trap, it is time to replace it.